RAGE-TUGraz/PlayerProfilingAsset/README.md

-# PlayerProfiler
+# PlayerProfiling Asset

-The Player Profiler is an Asset developed from TU Graz for the RAGE Project (http://rageproject.eu/).
+The Player Profiling Asset is an Asset developed from TU Graz for the RAGE Project (http://rageproject.eu/).